nurarenke/Seater/README.md

 # Overview & Features

 Seater is a dynamic seating app for event planning that uses a sophisticated algorithm to seat your guests instantly based on their relationships.
+My motivation for the project comes from my background in event planning.
+One of the challenges of planning any type of event is the seating chart.
+I wanted to make it easier on the user and create those seating arrangments based on relationships, the number of tables, and the number of attendees.

+There are three types of relationships between attendees: "must sit with", "want to sit with", and "must not sit with".
+The "must sit with" relationships take priority, while the "want to sit with" are optional.
+However, there are a few "must not sit withs" at every event and those cannot be broken in order to have a succesful event.

+The user can also create and edit any number of attendees and tables.
+A user can also have multiple events, which hold all of the attendees, tables, relationships, and table assignments for each indiviudal event.

-# Tech Stack
+## Tech Stack

 Server: Python, Flask with Jinja templates